-Tree Identification
+Tree identification

 What's the easiest way to identify a tree?
 A dichotomous key of course.
-A dichotomous key is a tool that allows anyone to deturmine the identity of items in the natural world such as wildflowers, mammals, reptiles, rocks, fish, and trees.
+A dichotomous key is a tool that allows anyone to determine the identity of items in the natural world such as wildflowers, mammals, reptiles, rocks, fish, and trees.
 Dichotomous means "dividing into two parts" so the dichotomous keys below will always give only two choices for each step until you have identified the tree.

-Smartphone Apps
+Smartphone apps

 Plant a tree!